dallaszkorben/diy-floor.lamp.v2/README.md

 Floor lamp dimmable manually and/or through web service.
 It is based on "diy-floor.lamp" project: https://github.com/dallaszkorben/diy-floor.lamp

+Before you run start.py the pigpiod should run as we us pigpio library

 Python dependencies:
     pip3 install git+https://github.com/teracyhq/flask-classful.git@develop#egg-flask-classful
         Not pip3 install flask-classful because we need version=0.15.0, otherwise ConfigView.register(self.app, init_argument=self) can't be use because init_argument attribute does not work